 Participants are expected to have access to a field setting during the course.
 A number of the assignments will be based on actual school/classroom settings.
-Evaluating the assessment of student learning will be based on a combination of assignments and exams, including some or all of the following:
+Evaluation of student learning will be based on a combination of assignments and exams, including some or all of the following: